Detect and track ad block users in Google Analytics to recover lost ad revenue.

 Now that you’ve created the custom dimension, it’s time to analyse the users with ad blockers.
 For this, you can use advanced segments features.
 In Google Analytics, advanced segments are more selective than dashboard filters, which simply subtract a specified traffic source from your website’s total traffic amount.
 So, let’s create a new segment to narrow down analytics reporting based on the traffic that has installed ad-blockers.

-Further, to compare the behavior of all users with ad block users, you can create a custom report in Google Analytics.
+To compare the behavior of all users with ad block users, you can create a custom report in Google Analytics.
 Here’s how to do this:

 To detect ad blockers on the user’s browser, add the following JavaScript code to the CSS of your website.

 The condition test.offsetHeight tells about if the user has installed an ad blocker or not.
-On the other hand, the CSS class adsbox triggers an alarm in the ad blockers to hide it for 400 milliseconds on the page so that you can urge users to disable the ad blocker.
+On the other hand, the CSS class ‘adsbox’ triggers an alarm in the ad blockers to hide it for 400 milliseconds on the page so that you can urge users to disable the ad blocker.
 This is one of the preferred techniques for publishers trying to recover ad block revenue.

 var test = document.createElement(‘div’);